-Combine quinoa, water and ¼ teaspoon salt in a medium sauce pot.
+To make quinoa: Combine quinoa, water and ¼ teaspoon salt in a medium sauce pot.
 Bring to a boil over high heat.
 Once boiling, reduce to a simmer over low heat and cover.
 Simmer for 15 minutes, or until quinoa is cooked through.
 Fluff with a fork and squeeze with the juice from one lemon half.

-To make the herbed chickpeas: Combine one can chickpeas, balsamic vinegar, olive oil, 2 tablespoons chopped parsley, ¼ teaspoon salt and ¼ teaspoon black pepper.
+To make the balsamic chickpeas: Combine one can chickpeas, balsamic vinegar, olive oil, 2 tablespoons chopped parsley, ¼ teaspoon salt and ¼ teaspoon black pepper.
 Let marinate while you prepare the remaining ingredients.

 Sweat the cucumber: Using a box grater, grate just one of the cucumbers until you have about 1 full cup.
 OPTIONAL: Thinly layer in a large colander and sprinkle with ¼ teaspoon salt.
 Allow to rest for 10 minutes.
 After ten minutes, lightly press on the cucumber to push out excess water.
 For a quicker option, squeeze the cucumber with a clean towel or paper towel to remove excess moisture.

 Make the sauce: In a small dish combine the shredded cucumber, Greek yogurt, ¼ teaspoon black pepper, juice from half a lemon, minced garlic and 1 tablespoon chopped parsley.

 Thinly slice the other cucumber and cut into half moons for serving.

 To assemble one bowl combine: ½ cup cooked quinoa, ¼ of the chickpeas, several slices of cucumber, 2 tablespoon hummus, 2 tablespoons feta, 2 tablespoons Greek yogurt sauce and a few pita chips.